oracle/weblogic-toolkit-ui/documentation/staging/1.4/content/navigate/kubernetes/k8s-weblogic-domain.md

 - `Log Home Path` - The path to use for the log home when `Enable Log Home` is enabled.

 The `WebLogic Kubernetes Operator Installed Version` field assumes an installed WebLogic Kubernetes Operator version 4.0.
-If you used WKTUI to install the WebLogic Kubernetes Operator, the field will display its version.
-If not, you can get the installed operator version from the Kubernetes cluster by clicking the icon.
+If you use the WKT UI to install the WebLogic Kubernetes Operator, the field will be populated with the installed version.
+If not, you can get the installed operator version from the Kubernetes cluster by clicking the icon. **Note** that the value of this field impacts the Domain Resource generated and used by the WKT UI.
+If the operator version is earlier than 4.0.0, then the generated Domain Resource will be compatible with WebLogic Kubernetes
+Operator v3.x.
+Otherwise, the generated Domain Resource will be usable _only_ by WebLogic Kubernetes Operator v4.0.0 and later.

 The following sections describe the other panes that support configuring the generated Domain resource; they are: